andactasdemir24/Firebase_Auth/README.md

-# firebase_Auth
+# Firebase_Auth

-I have created an application where you can perform user registration, login and guest login operations with Flutter Firebase Authentication.
+I have created an application where the logged-in user can register, log in, guest log in, and the logged-in user can log out with Flutter Firebase Authentication.